 What Does a Prosthetic Artist Do?

 A prosthetic artist uses design, casting, sculpting and moulding techniques to create prosthetic appliances.
 They also glue appliances to an actor’s skin/face and colour with specialist makeup products.

-The prosthetic artist will be on set to apply and colour larger and more complex designs, as well as being there to remove it all at the end of the day.
-However, smaller and more simple pieces (like small scars or cuts) may be made by a prosthetic artist, but sent to the production for the makeup team to then apply on set.
+A prosthetic artist will most likely be on set to apply and colour the larger and more complex designs, as well as being there to remove it all at the end of the day.
+However, smaller and more simple pieces (like small scars or cuts) may be sent to the production for the makeup team to then apply.

-A prosthetic artist will largely be based in a workshop, be it at home or in a business premise.
-They could work alone, freelance or be permanently employed as part of a larger team.
+Most prosthetic artists work in a workshop, be it at home or in a business premise.
+They could work alone, running their own workshop, or be permanently employed as part of a larger team.